Goal 11: Policies, processes and practices

 We have developed an additional bespoke standard working with our academic and professional services teams and set further targets during the construction phase to monitor environmental performance on site (page 7).

 Our Code of Practice for Design Teams also outlines multiple requirements for project teams to design to sustainable standards, particularly sections 5, 6, 9 and 10.
+Our Environmental Sustainability strtaegy details our commitments in construction and refurbishment, with a focus on achieving zero carbon and minimizing other environmental impacts.
+These commitments include:

 Building on brownfield sites